What is a project management dashboard?

 Is there a difference between a project management dashboard and business dashboard?

-The answer is no!
-There is no difference between a project management dashboard and a business dashboard.
-A project management dashboard is a variation of a business dashboard, the only difference being that a project management dashboard refers specifically to the measuring and monitoring of individual campaigns and projects.
-This type of dashboard serves the same purpose as a business dashboard: both simplifying and centralizing information.
+The answer is no. There is no difference between a project management and a business dashboard.
+A project management dashboard is a variation of a business dashboard, the only difference being that a project management dashboard measures and monitors individual projects and campaigns.
+This type of dashboard serves the same purpose as a business dashboard, as both simplifies and centralizes information.

 Why are dashboards effective project management tools?